JonathanWilbur/wildboar-imap-server/README.md

 - [ ] Add `warnings` or `notifications` to storage driver responses and all handlers.
 - [ ] Deduplicate simple handlers
 - [ ] Move schema into command files
+- [ ] Immediately drop connection if tag is "GET" to mitigate SSRF attacks.

 ### Alpha